Nine Lessons and Carols: Broadcasting of the service

 Since the Second World War, it has been estimated that each year there are millions of listeners worldwide who listen to the service live on the BBC World Service.
 Domestically, the service is broadcast live on BBC Radio 4, and a recorded broadcast is made on Christmas Day on BBC Radio 3.
 In the US, a 1954 service was put into the National Recording Registry by the Library of Congress in 2008.
 The broadcast has been heard live on public radio stations affiliated with American Public Media since 1979, and most stations broadcast a repeat on Christmas Day.
 Since 1963, the service has been periodically filmed for television broadcast in the UK.

-Presently, each year a programme entitled Carols from King's is pre-recorded in early or mid-December then shown on Christmas Eve in the UK on BBC Two and BBC Four.
+A programme entitled Carols from King's is pre-recorded in early or mid-December then shown on Christmas Eve in the UK on BBC Two.
+This is a different service from the Festival of Nine Lessons and Carols.
 The programme is weighted more heavily in favour of carols sung by the choir, with only seven readings in total, not all of which are from the Bible.

-In 2020, during the COVID-19 pandemic, the service was conducted, for the first time, without a congregation.
+In 2020, during the COVID-19 pandemic, the Festival of Nine Lessons and Carols was conducted, for the first time, without a congregation.
 The service did not take place live, but instead a pre-recorded service produced by King's College was broadcast at the usual time.
 It was the first time since 1930 that the service had not been broadcast live.

 Order of service

 The format of the Festival of Nine Lessons and Carols has not changed substantially since 1918.
 The order of the lessons was revised in 1919, since when the service has always begun with the hymn "Once in Royal David's City".
 Today the first verse is sung unaccompanied by a solo boy chorister.
 To avoid putting him under undue stress, the chorister is not told that he will be singing the solo until immediately before the service.

 The nine lessons, which are the same every year, are read by representatives of the College and of the city of Cambridge using the text of the King James Version of the Bible published in 1611.
 The singing is made up of "carols" sung by the choir and "hymns" sung by the choir and congregation.
 Some services have also included anthems sung between the carols and hymns, such as a performance of "E'en So, Lord Jesus, Quickly Come" in 2004.
 Since 1983, a new carol has been commissioned by the College and premiered at the service.
 The carols vary from year to year, although some music is repeated, and the service ends with the hymn "Hark!
 The Herald Angels Sing".
-The order of service in 2024 is as follows:
+The order of service in 2025 is as follows: